π Disneyland Paris with Young Kids: Real-World Tips

 Queue early if meeting a favourite is essential (like Princess Pavilion)

-The Disney Dreams! nighttime show is stunning, but ask yourself:
+The Disney Tales of Magic! nighttime show is stunning, but ask yourself:

 “Will this child enjoy fireworks at 10:55pm, or will they become a puddle of tears?”